-Medical coding is an intensive field that demands high precision, attention to detail and an ability to stay up-to-date with changing regulations and technologies.
-Medical coders perform various tasks on a daily basis, which include reviewing medical records, utilizing coding systems such as ICD-10, CPT, and HCPCS to assign codes for diagnoses, procedures, and treatments, and entering the assigned codes into computer systems for the purpose of billing and reimbursement.
+Medical coding also demands high precision, attention to detail, and an ability to stay up-to-date with changing regulations and technologies.
+Medical coders perform various tasks on a daily basis, which include reviewing medical records and medical code search, utilizing coding systems such as ICD-10, CPT, and HCPCS to assign codes for diagnoses, procedures, and treatments, and entering the assigned codes into computer systems for the purpose of billing and reimbursement.

 Besides these mainline duties, coders may need to contact physicians or other healthcare providers to clarify documentation or procure additional information necessary for accurate coding.
 They must also ensure that all codes assigned comply with relevant regulations and guidelines, such as those set by insurance companies, Medicare, and Medicaid.

 One vital part of coders’ jobs is to review and resubmit denied claims, ensuring that appropriate codes were used and documentation was sufficient.